Kashmir – Postcards From A Poignant Paradise

-Yet, the instinctive reaction of family and friends when I expressed my decision to travel to Kashmir, was one of astonishment at our ‘daring’.
+Yet, the instinctive reaction of family and friends when I expressed our decision to travel to Kashmir was one of astonishment at our ‘daring’.

-It is my conviction in the fakeness of WhatsApp forwards and the patent bias in every projection in the media that prompted me to make this journey.
+It is our conviction in the fakeness of WhatsApp forwards and the patent bias in every projection in the media that prompted us to make this journey.
 And an email brochure of a gorgeous houseboat that clinched the decision.
 I take pleasure in reporting that we have never felt as safe in another state, or country, as we did in Kashmir this past week.
-We moved around freely in Srinagar, explored the old town on foot, and hired taxis at will.
-The social media ban is restricted to local sim cards and although I had issues uploading to Instagram, my data card worked just fine on all other platforms after a brief blackout on day one. .
+We moved around freely in Srinagar, explored the old town on foot and hired taxis at will.
+The current social media ban is restricted to local sim cards and although I had issues uploading to Instagram my data card worked just fine on all other platforms after a brief blackout on day one. .

 That is not to downplay security threats from militants across the border (this is a frontier state after all.).
-Nor the underlying tensions and alienation felt by the local population, that to me, seems exacerbated by the hostile narrative emanating from the rest of the country.
+Nor the underlying tensions and alienation felt by the local population, that to me seems exacerbated by the hostile narrative emanating from the rest of the country.
 But the situation doesn’t appear worse than it has ever been.
-The main difference – for visitors – today, as compared to the glory years of Kashmir tourism, is possibly the existence of a strident media.
+The main difference today (for visitors) as compared to the glory years of Kashmir tourism is possibly the existence of a strident media.

 If, like me, you have always dreamed of going, go now.
 The land is beautiful beyond imagination.
 The people most kind and gracious.
 The risks, grossly exaggerated.